rightlag/pyswagger/README.md

 # pyswagger

-pyswagger 0.1.0
+pyswagger 0.2.0

 Released: 7-Jan-2016

 # Release Notes

+  - **Release 0.2.0**
+    - Support for both token-based and HTTP basic authentication (e.g. `apiKey`, `basic`)
+    - Scheme is automatically assigned if not passed as an argument when issuing requests (e.g. `http`, `https`, `ws`, `wss`)
+    - Minor bug fixes

-  - **Current**
+  - **Release 0.1.0**
     - Reads Swagger schema specifications
     - Creates a `client` object used to instantiate requests to paths defined in the schema
     - Supports `apiKey` authentication
     - Supports common request methods (e.g. `GET`, `POST`, `PUT`, and `DELETE`)

   - **Roadmap**
-     - Support for OAuth (maybe) and basic authentication
+    - Automatically determine MIME type for content-negotiation if not specified when issuing requests
     - Support for Swagger schema specifications to be read from hosted sites instead of reading them from local device
+    - ~~Support for OAuth (maybe) and basic authentication~~

 # Introduction